JonathanSeriesX/dayoneXtwitter/README.md

 5. **(Optional) Create a journal for replies**
    If you want to include replies, add another journal called `Twitter Replies` (or see p.8).

-6. **Pause sync**
+6. **(Optional) Pause sync**
-   In Day One preferences → **Sync**, click **Pause Sync**.
+   Day One will attempt to sync new posts into cloud automatically.
+If you're using unreliable or metered connection, you might want to visit Day One preferences → **Sync**, click **Pause sync for 24 hours**.

 7. **Extract your archive**
-   Place the `twitter~.zip` file in your project folder and unzip it.
+   Place the `twitter~.zip` file in this project folder and unzip it.

-8. **Configure**
-   Edit `config.py` to suit your needs.

-9. **Important**
+8. **Important**
    Set your device time zone to GMT+0 or UTC before launching the script.
 It's a known bug with dayone2 CLI tool.
 I've reached out to Automattic, maybe it will be fixed at some point.

+### Config options

+Before launching the script, it's important to set `CURRENT_USERNAME` in `config.py` to your most recent Twitter username.
+Feel free to adjust other options as well.

-Now launch the script and enjoy! (:
+Now launch the `main.py` and enjoy! (:

 ---

-#### Notes

-- The free version of Day One supports only one attachment per entry.
-Subscribe for a Premium ¯\\_(ツ)\_/¯ (there is a free trial option)
-- This only works on macOS.
-If you don't have a Mac, find a friend who does or spin up the virtual machine.
-- Media thumbnails in Day One app may appear blank at first; they’ll load once you switch to another window and then back.
-- Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is a limitation of Twitter Archive.
-- The script tracks which tweets have been added to avoid duplicate posts in Day One.

-TODO I don't care what the billionaire thinks

-TODO LLM summaries

-TODO loicensing

-TODO GMT bug

-#### Known issues:
+#### Known issues

-- Short links to media sites such as youtu.be are being un-Markdowned by Day One app.
+- Short links to media sites such as `youtu.be` or `puu.sh` are being un-Markdowned by Day One app.
 I've reached out to the team in hopes they'll fix this.
 - Retweets of long tweets do not contain media; [see example](https://x.com/JonathanSeriesX/status/1436443683642122248).
 There is no way around it.
+- Media thumbnails in Day One app may appear blank at first; they’ll load once you switch to another window and then back.
+- Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is a limitation of Twitter Archive.

+#### Plans

+- LLM-generated thread titles with Ollama
+- loicensing
+- Better packaging
+- Support for threads with more than 30 photos inside (currently broken, Day One limitation)
+- Option for those who deleted their Twitter account (with no links to twitter inside of posts)